Icon hamburger mobile nav

 • If you can, look at photos of family members together to spark discussion.
 What makes each person special?
 What are your child’s favorite memories or things to do with each family member?

-Celebrate diversity and connect to Pride Month: Talking about families and love is a marvelous way to naturally help kids see, celebrate and internalize the beautiful diversity among all families.
+• Celebrate family diversity.
+Talking about families and love is a marvelous way to naturally help kids see, celebrate and internalize the beautiful diversity among all families.
 Each family is unique, and when we base the definition of family in love and care instead of any particular family constellation, we prepare kids to recognize and understand the concept of "family" that includes all families—families that look like the families in most TV shows and families who have: grandparents, older siblings or other guardians at the helm; parents of the same gender or no gender; families formed by adoption; large extended families; small, strong single-parent families; blended families; and more.
+Talk with kids about the diversity within your own family and within families that your child knows.

 • Make a family that looks different from yours: Make some more mud (or just grab art supplies) and keep making families, real or imagined—and include families that are different from yours.
 What other families do we know who are different from our family?
 What families did we see or read about in the books we read?
 Enjoy talking, making or even just slowing down to notice how wonderfully different families are.
 There may be no better way to prepare kids to love and respect all humans!